BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-01-31-cloudfront-web-streaming-platform-part-1.md

 ---
 layout: post
-title: "How AWS Cloudfront is helping us deliver our Web streaming platform ? - Part 1"
+title: "How AWS Cloudfront is helping us deliver our Web streaming platform? - Part 1"
 description: "What is a CDN, how is it useful for us?
 Feedback on the use of the AWS Cloudfront service for the deployment of high traffic web applications.
 Configuration example, best practices."
 author:
     name: Antoine Caron